MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-interactive-experience-dashboards.md

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc).
 2. Select **Solutions**, open the solution you want, and then on the toolbar select **Switch to classic**.
 3. Under **Components**, expand **Tables**, and then expand the table you want.
-4. In the navigation pane, select **Fields** and in the grid, double-click the column you want to enable.
+4. In the navigation pane, select **Columns** and in the grid, double-click the column you want to enable.
 5. In the **General** tab, select the **Appears in global filter in interactive experience** check box.
 Select **Save and Close**.
 6. Select **Publish All Customizations** for your changes to take effect.